kdadabhoy/to-9km-and-beyond/README.md

 ## Airplane:

 ### Overview:
-__The purpose of this class is to enable a user to easily get desired characteristics of an airplane and have an functional airplane object to use (like for simulations).
+__The purpose of this class is to enable a user to easily get desired characteristics of an airplane and have a functional airplane object to use (like for simulations).
 An airplane object is initialized with three Wing objects (Main Wing, Horizontal Tail, and Vertical Tail), an CF34_3B1 object (the engines), a Nacelle object, a Fuselage object, a fuel weight, and a payload weight.__

 ### Disclosures: